 - Homemade Baked Beans.
 I use this recipe http://onehandedcooks.com.au/recipe/baked-beans/.
 I also add spinach to the mixture when cooking and serve on wholemeal toast with grilled cheese on top.

 - Cheesy Mushroom, Ham and Thyme Muffins.
 I use this recipe http://onehandedcooks.com.au/recipe/cheesy-mushrooms-ham-and-thyme-muffins/ and serve with a side of berries mixed through plain greek yogurt.
 You can also substitute the savoury elements of the mixture for sweet, by using fruit instead.

 - Homemade Healthy Muesli.
 In a big bowl mix together 3 cups rolled oats, 1/2 cup flaked almonds, 2 tbs sunflower seeds, 2 tbs sesame seeds, 2 tsp cinnamon, 1/4 cup macadamia oil and 1/4 cup maple syrup.
 Spread mixture onto a baking tray and cook in an oven for 130 degrees celsius for 30 minutes (stir every 15 minutes).
 Add 1/4 cup shredded coconut in the last 5 minutes.
 Serve with preferred milk or mix through plain greek yoghurt.
 Can also serve topped with dried fruit or fresh berries.

 So there you have it!
 Some quick breakfast idea for your little person.
 What are some of your favourite breakfast ideas?
 I would love to hear them!

-Have a teething toddler and need some snack inspiration?
+Are you also looking for some snack inspiration?
+Snackspiration?
 Check out What goes into my Toddler Snack Box